ray-project/ray/doc/source/using-ray-on-a-large-cluster.rst

     * Install the pssh package: ``sudo apt-get install pssh``.
 * `Create an AMI`_ with Ray installed and with whatever code and libraries you want on the cluster.
-* Use the EC2 console to launch additional instances using the AMI created.
+* Use the EC2 console to launch additional instances using the AMI you created.
 * Configure the instance security groups so that they machines can all communicate with one another.